New & Used Acura TLX: In Depth

 Front-wheel-drive versions of the TLX get one noteworthy piece of technology handed down from the top-of-the-line RLX sedan: the Precision All-Wheel Steer (P-AWS) system, which turns the rear wheels in a way that will either add to maneuverability at low speeds or aid stability at higher speeds.
 All-wheel-drive versions is available on V-6 models, featuring a new lighter version of the brand’s Super-Handling All-Wheel Drive (SH-AWD) system with torque vectoring.

 Dedicated modes allow the driver to cater the driving experience to expectations.
 As part of a so-called Integrated Dynamics System (IDS), the TLX gets Econ, Normal, Sport, and Sport+ settings, with each one affecting power-steering calibration, throttle response, transmission shifts, Active Noise Control settings, climate control, and the calibration of the all-wheel drive or rear-wheel steering.

 Active Noise Control helps keep the cabin quiet, as do new body-sealing and sound-insulation measures.
 And inside, the TLX is just as roomy as the TL—in other words, still a bit roomier in back than its German sport-sedan rivals.

-An array of accident-avoidance technologies, some of them previously offered on the RL (or RLX), also now move down into the TLX.
+An array of accident-avoidance technologies, some of them previously offered on the RL (and now the RLX) and MDX, also now move down into the TLX.
 Collision-mitigation braking, forward-collision warning, lane-departure warning, lane-keeping assist, and adaptive cruise control, and a low-speed follow/blind-spot indicator (each with their acronyms), will all be available on top-of-the-line versions.
 Acura is already anticipating a top five-star Overall rating from the federal government, and the TLX has achieved Top Safety Pick+ status from the insurance industry-funded IIHS.